Research

 Abstract

-Enforcement of quality regulations in the North may decrease the quality of goods distributed to the South, due to global redistribution by manufacturers of products flagged as "sub-quality" (products being recalled in the North) to less regulated markets.
-This paper aims to understand the global distribution of products recalled in highly regulated markets, such as the United States and Europe, when the manufacturers are global firms.
+Enforcement of quality regulations in the Global North may decrease the quality of goods distributed to the Global South, due to the rerouting by manufacturers of "sub-quality" products to less regulated markets.
+This paper studies the global redistribution of products recalled in highly regulated markets, such as the United States and Europe, when the manufacturers are global firms.
 Are new global manufacturing forces differentially allocating their products based on differentials in regulatory enforcement among destination markets?
 To answer these questions, I digitized new U.S. data on pharmaceutical product recalls and warning letters to foreign manufacturing facilities, which I merge with detailed descriptions extracted from Indian customs manifests.
-Using text mining techniques, I am able to trace global exports of drug products from Indian drug manufacturers and study what happens to global exports after an Indian product is recalled in the U.S. After a recall, I find evidence that the manufacturing firm reduces sales in the U.S., and reallocates production to other (less regulated) markets, such as African and South-Asian markets.
+Using text mining techniques, I trace global exports of drug produced by Indian drug manufacturers and study what happens to global exports after an Indian product is recalled in the U.S. After a recall, I find evidence that firms reduce U.S. sales and reallocate production to other (less regulated) markets, such as African and South-Asian markets.
 Such behavior may result in an equilibrium in which high-quality products are traded with the North and sub-optimal quality products are diverted to the South.
 This may have important policy implications if more stringent quality enforcement in the North widens the differential in regulatory standards with the South.
 Abilities for global manufacturers to arbitrage exports based on differentials in global regulatory standards may lead to more product differentiation, resulting in lower-quality batches of products being sent to South countries with less regulated markets.
 This may also have implications for product availability in the North, as suppliers now located in the South may have lower incentives to quickly correct manufacturing quality issues if they can still distribute these products to South markets.

 Pre Ph.D. work